ucb-stat133/stat133-spring-2018/README.md

 have taken an introductory course in statistics (e.g. Stat 2, 20, 21, 131A).

-The curriculum and format is designed specifically for students (ideally majoring in Statistics) who have NOT taken computer science courses.
+The curriculum and format is designed specifically for students (ideally majoring in Statistics) __who have NOT taken computer science courses__.

 You don't need previous programming experience, and you also don't need previous data analysis experience.
 However, students with some exposure to programming concepts, and data analysis tend to understand certain concepts better.

-Students with some prior experience in either computational statistics or computing are welcome to enroll, though some parts of the course will be slow.
+Students with some prior experience in either computational statistics or computing are welcome to enroll, though some parts of the course will feel extremely slow.
-Students who have taken computer science courses (e.g. CS C8, CS C100, CS 9H) should instead take a more advanced course.
+Students who have taken computer science courses (e.g. CS C8, CS C100, CS 9H, CS 61a, CS 61b) should instead take a more advanced course.